sofa-framework/doc/components/mechanicalload/torsionforcefield.md

 <!-- generate_doc -->
 # TorsionForceField

-Applies a torque to specified points
+Applies a torque to specified degrees of freedom.

 ## Rigid3d